 - Address of your current guesthouse or hostel

-You can make the photocopies either in a copyshop in Pai (1-5 THB) or they can do it at the immigration office (10 Baht per copy).
-There are also shops where you can have the passport photo taken.
+You can get the photocopies and passport photos either in a copyshop in Pai (1-5 THB) or they can do it at the immigration office which costs a little bit more.

 How does the process look like?

 I went to the immigration office at 8.30 am, as I heard that it might get busy during the day.
 And I was lucky – I was the first one arriving in the morning.
 First I had to fill out a form with my personal data, the reason for extension and the place I’m staying.
-Very easy process – they also provide a template so you can’t really fail.
-After that the officer checks all your documents, charges 1.900 THB and there it is: Another 30 days and a new stamp in your passport.
+The whole process was super smooth and easy.
+The staff was really helpful and friendly.
+After filling out all the required forms the officer checks all your documents, charges 1,900 THB and there you go: Another 30 days in Thailand and a new stamp in your passport.

-All in all getting a visa extension in Pai is such an easy and quick process once you have all the required documents.
-As the immigration office is quite small I think the whole process is much faster than in Bangkok or Chiang Mai.
+All in all getting a visa extension in Pai is a very easy and quick process once you have all the required documents.
+As Pai is less busy than the big cities you can also avoid long queues and waiting times.
 I hope this article helped you with your visa extension and you can now enjoy 30 more days in this beautiful country!